papermerge/documentation/docs/setup/add-ocr-langs.md

 By default the {{extra.project}} Docker image includes English, German, French, Italian, Spanish, Romanian and Portugues OCR languages.

-You install extra languages in docker image by creating a new Dockerfile from papermerge/papermerge docker image.
+You can install extra languages by creating a new docker image from base `papermerge/papermerge`.

 Create new docker file with following content:

 ```
 FROM papermerge/papermerge:{{ extra.docker_image_version }}